Shock Treatment (1973 film): Plot

 Feeling at a dead end in life, Hélène Masson, the 38-year-old unmarried owner of a fashion business, books into the private clinic of Dr Devilers on the Brittany coast.
 Most of the workers, she notices, are unskilled Portuguese men who do not seem healthy, as they are prone to fainting.
 The clinic's regime for its wealthy clients, all regulars, is centred round fresh cell therapy.
 Her friend Jérôme, who recommended the place but can no longer afford the hefty fees, warns her that the injections are addictive.
 Next day he is found dead at the foot of the cliffs, an incident the police inspector considers suicide.

 Hélène, who is not a woman to shut her eyes to suspicious faintings or to a suspicious death, starts her own investigating.
-As she talks Portuguese, she befriends Manoel, one of the unhappy employees, and going to his room finds him unconscious.
+As she speaks Portuguese, she befriends Manoel, one of the unhappy employees, and going to his room finds him unconscious.
 Hiding behind a curtain, she sees doctors take a large amount of blood from him.

 The young and charming Dr Devilers, aware of what she is up to, takes her to bed.
 Afterwards, while he is asleep, she roots through his files and discovers what she suspected.
 Attempting to leave, she finds her car sabotaged and the phone lines not working.
 Breaking into the laboratory, she finds Manoel's corpse partly harvested for serum.
 Devilers catches her there and, in a final confrontation that mirrors their earlier sexual bouts, she stabs him fatally.

 The police inspector, a regular patient who hopes the clinic will be able continue as before, considers all her tales of horror to be the delusions of a disturbed woman and arrests her for murder.